 Without question, the cloud has a number of very obvious benefits.
 On a more general level, it facilitates collaboration, helps people become more efficient, and makes it easier for them to derive key insights from their data.
-More specifically, though, it can assist marketers by servicing one of the following four components: omni-channel marketing automation, analytics, content management and social media tools, according to Instinct Wave.
+More specifically, though, it can assist marketers by servicing one of the following four components: omni-channel marketing automation, analytics, content management, and social media tools.

 Any one of those components is key for the success of digital marketing strategies within big companies and small alike.
 Some of the most prominent tools out there, including AWS and Azure, make sure to combine all four.
 AWS is widely popular with small- and medium-sized businesses, while Azure is keeping a lead among large enterprises.